The 30% solar tax credit expires January 1, 2026. Go solar now to lock in $9,000 in savings. Get quotes

 Focus on Energy rebate

-Provides a cash rebate worth $500 toward your solar panel system.
+Provides a cash rebate worth $300 toward your solar panel system.
+Rural customers may receive an additional $300 rebate.

 Wisconsin solar sales tax exemption